Yasna: Overview

-The service
+The liturgy

-The theological function of the yasna ceremony, and the proper performance of it, is to further asha, that is, the ceremony aims to strengthen that which is right/true (one meaning of asha) in the existence/creation (another meaning of asha) of divine order (yet another meaning of asha).
+The theological function of the Yasna liturgy, and the proper performance of it, is to further asha, that is, the ceremony aims to strengthen that which is right/true (one meaning of asha) in the existence/creation (another meaning of asha) of divine order (yet another meaning of asha).
 The Encyclopedia Iranica summarizes the aim of the yasna ceremony as "the maintenance of the cosmic integrity of the good creation of Ahura Mazdā."
 Zoroastrianism's cosmological/eschatological perception of the purpose of humankind is to strengthen the orderly spiritual and material creations of Mazda against the assault of the destructive forces of Angra Mainyu.
 In that conflict, theologically speaking, mankind's primary weapon is the yasna ceremony, which is understood to have a direct, immediate effect: "[f]ar from being a symbolic act, the proper performance of the yasna is what prevents the cosmos from falling into chaos."
 The culminating act of the yasna ceremony is the Ab-Zohr, the "strengthening of the waters".

 The Yasna service, that is, the recitation of the Yasna texts, culminates in the Ab-Zohr, the "offering to waters".
 The Yasna ceremony may be extended by recitation of the Visperad and Vendidad.

 A well-trained priest is able to recite the entire Yasna in about two hours.
 With extensions, it takes about an hour longer.
 In its normal form, the Yasna ceremony is only to be performed in the morning.